Preprocessing#

 # Get data and reconstruction parameters

-sino, translation_params, optional_params = mbirjax.preprocess.zeiss.compute_sino_and_params(dataset_dir)
+sino, translation_params, optional_params, weights = mbirjax.preprocess.zeiss_tct.compute_sino_and_params(dataset_dir)

 # Create the model and set parameters